-Box office: 'Halloween' scares away box office competition with $32 million
+Box Office: 'Halloween' scares away box office competition with $32 million

 This weekend’s other new offerings failed to stir up much interest.
 Pure Flix’s faith-based war drama “Indivisible” fell flat, earning just $1.5 million in 830 theaters.

-Meanwhile, Universal’s “Johnny English Strikes Again” pocketed a meager $1.5 million from 533 screens.
+Elsewhere, Universal’s “Johnny English Strikes Again” pocketed a meager $1.6 million from 544 screens.
 An underwhelming performance in the States might not matter considering the movie is virtually engineered for international audiences.
-The third installment in the Rowan Atkinson-led British spy series launched earlier this month overseas, where it has already generated $97.6 million.
+The third installment in the Rowan Atkinson-led British spy series launched earlier this month overseas, where it has already earned $107 million.

 In limited release, Amazon Studios nabbed the highest screen average of the year as Luca Guadagnino’s horror remake “Suspiria” with Dakota Johnson and Tilda Swinton generated $179,806 from just two locations, or $89,903 per venue.